-Recently, the Internal Revenue Service has given taxpayers with unreported foreign accounts the opportunity to disclose the existence of these accounts.
-This program, officially known as the Offshore Voluntary Disclosure Initiative (OVDI), gives taxpayers with undisclosed income from offshore accounts the opportunity to get current on their tax compliance obligations without the risk of criminal prosecution.
-Compliance with OVDI can also reduce potential civil penalties, fines and interest.
+To address the issue of unreported foreign accounts, the Internal Revenue Service (IRS) has implemented the Offshore Voluntary Disclosure Initiative (OVDI).
+This program offers taxpayers with undisclosed income from offshore accounts the opportunity to rectify their tax compliance obligations without the risk of criminal prosecution.
+By participating in OVDI, taxpayers can mitigate potential civil penalties, fines, and interest.

-On January 9, 2012, the IRS reopened the Offshore Voluntary Disclosure Program following continued strong interest from taxpayers and tax practitioners after the closure of the 2011 and 2009 programs.
-This program will be open for an indefinite period until otherwise announced.
+On January 9, 2012, the IRS reopened the Offshore Voluntary Disclosure Program to address the continued interest from taxpayers and practitioners.
+This program remains open indefinitely until further notice.